-As a general rule, thin pastas are best served with light, wine-based sauce, while thicker pastas can be coupled with heavier tomato-based sauces, for example.
-Flat pastas usually go best with cream sauces, while round and tube pastas tend to work with just about anything.
-Hello macaroni!
+As a general rule, thin pasta is best served with light, wine-based sauce, while thicker pasta can be coupled with heavier tomato-based sauces, for example.
+Flat pasta usually goes best with cream sauces, while round and tube pasta tend to work with just about anything.
+Hello, macaroni!

-Our survey also found the overwhelming majority of respondents (85%) favour traditional wheat pasta over wholemeal or gluten-free alternatives.
+Our survey also found the overwhelming majority of respondents (84%) favour traditional wheat pasta over wholemeal or gluten-free alternatives.
+Although three in five consumers (67%) believe brands should offer more gluten-free options, and nearly a quarter of those surveyed said they eat less pasta because the gluten-free products are too expensive (22%).
 A quick analysis of results also shows that taste is the biggest driver of satisfaction for consumers, followed by texture and value for money.

 Pasta La Vista!